The Group’s strategy is centred on the goal of maximising risk-adjusted returns across the cycle.

 Underwriting comes first:

 We focus on maintaining our portfolio structure and our core clients, with the bulk of our exposures balanced towards significant events.
 We will grow in existing and new classes where favourable and improving market conditions exist.
-We use the principle of peer review throughout the Group, usually prior to underwriting business for Lancashire and Lancashire Capital Management, the platforms that accept larger net exposures, and post-underwriting at Lancashire Syndicates, with its smaller net exposures.
+We use the principle of peer review throughout the Group, usually prior to underwriting business for LICL, LUK and LCM, the platforms that accept larger net exposures, and post-underwriting at LSL, with its smaller net exposures.

 Effectively balance risk and reward:

-By bringing together all our disciplines - underwriting, actuarial, modelling, finance, treasury, risk and operations - at our fortnightly risk and return committee meetings, we are able to look at how different parts of our operations are working together.
-We stress test our business plans and gauge where we can be most effective without undue volatility.
+By bringing together all our disciplines – underwriting, actuarial, modelling, finance, treasury, risk and operations – at our fortnightly RRC meetings, we are able to look at how different parts of our operations are working together.
+We tailor our reinsurance programmes to manage our exposures and we stress test our business plans and gauge where we can be most effective without undue volatility.
+Management reports our risk exposures and mitigation to the Board.

 Operate nimbly through the cycle:

-As capital continues to accumulate in the (re)insurance market, the need to be nimble is more important than ever.
+As capital supply fluctuates in the (re)insurance market, the need to be nimble is more important than ever.
 This means being ready to deploy capital quickly when it is needed, and having the discipline to return it when it is not.